karencfisher/chat_agent/README.md

 5) The LLM is then prompted with these as "observations" along with the original question, to write a final answer.

-You can also, if you like, readily then answer the AI for the links it consulted, and have one or more of them opened in your default browser.
+You can also, if you like, readily then ask the AI for the links it consulted, and then have it open one or more in your default browser.
 E.g.

 ```
 Human: what is the forecast for today?